 Discussion and practice of discrete grammatical points necessary for successful oral and written communication.
 Students will practice using grammatical forms in various situations, such as informal conversations and short writing assignments.
 Class meets two hours a week; however, students are required to participate in the lab component for an additional two hours per week.
 Lab assignments are online to allow students to work at their own pace.

-Credits: 3 Lecture Hours: 2 Lab Hours: 2 Prerequisites: ESLN092 with a grade of C or better or Placement Test score
+Credits 3 Lecture Hours 2 Lab/Clinical/Field Study Hours 2 Prerequisites

-ESLNO95: American History and Citizenship
+ESLN095 : American History and Citizenship

 Students develop stronger English language skills from studying key events in American history, icons and issues of democracy and citizenship that have shaped our national identity.
 Also, students explore the meaning and correct use of common sayings referencing these events and ideas.
 Class meets two hours per week in person and an additional two hours per week online.
-Credits: 3